MeX 64 bit Linux based on Linux Mint 17.1 Rebecca with Cinnamon 2.4

 Program content etc

 To make it possible to run MeX from RAM I have kept down the number of installed packages.
-The MeX ISO file is of 1080 MB.
-The original Mint Linux ISO file is of about 1200 MB.
-All packages have been updated to the latest available stable version as of June 4, 2014.
+The MeX ISO file is of 1180 MB.
+All packages have been updated to the latest available stable version as of December 29, 2014.
 See a complete list of all installed packages.

 Feature OVERVIEW for the Linux 3.16 kernel

-Differences: Mint 17 and MeX Linux is different only in principle to the terms of program content.
+Differences: Mint 17.1 and MeX Linux is different only in principle to the terms of program content.
 A general truth: If an original system can run on a particular computer an "Exton remaster" of the same original system can run on the same computer.
-I never change a Linux system for the worse in terms of auto configuration and hardware detection, etc. It happens that I replace the original kernel (which I have done in this case), but always to a "better" one with even more native support for various hardware etc.
+I never change a Linux system for the worse in terms of auto configuration and hardware detection, etc. It happens that I replace the original kernel, but always to a "better" one with even more native support for various hardware etc.

 Passwords and login

 The passwords for root (superuser) and mint (normal user) is root respectively mint.
 When you start up MeX from the live dvd/USB stick you will end up at MDM's login screen.
-Log in to Cinnamon 2.2 as the ordinary user mint with password mint or as root with password root.
+Log in to Cinnamon 2.4 as the ordinary user mint with password mint or as root with password root.
 When logged in as mint you can use Sudo to become root.
 Command: sudo su.
-After a hard drive installation you can log in to Cinnamon as root with the password you have choosen for your ordinary user.
+After a hard drive installation you can't log in to Cinnamon as root anymore.

 Installation to hard drive